What is a Fractional CMO (and do you really need one)?

 Every company is different—industry, product, challenges, customers, and more.
 But here’s an example of how I helped an early-stage startup transition its marketing from messy and chaotic to a true growth engine.

 Today, the company has clarity.
-We know where we’re headed and how marketing drives growth.
-We know who our customers are, how to stand out, and we’re telling a consistent story.
+It knows where it’s headed and how marketing drives revenue.
+They know who their customers are, how to stand out, and are telling a consistent story.
 Launches and campaigns have a clear plan, the right channels and budget are in place, and the team has the tools and systems to execute.
-And best of all—we’re tracking the numbers that actually show what’s working, so we can keep improving.
+And best of all—they’re tracking the numbers that actually show what’s working, so they can keep improving.

-In my work with startups, the most common reasons for hiring a fractional CMO include:
+In my work with growing companies, the most common reasons for hiring a fractional CMO include:

 Outgrowing founder-led marketing but unable to afford a full-time exec with benefits